coherenceplatform/cnc/README.md

 ### See CNC in action

 All this will do is manipulate text files in your `/tmp` directory and won't actually touch anything in your code or cloud.
-It's the best wayt to get to `Aha!` quickly before diving in deeper.
+It's the best way to get to `Aha!` quickly before diving in deeper.

 ```
 # print the terraform we would run, as generated from the 2 ymls above